iionly/tidypics/tidypics/README.txt

 Changes for release 1.8.5 (by iionly):
-- Image file extension "jpeg" added to list of allowed extension for html5 uploader.
+- Image file extension "jpeg" added to list of allowed extension for html5 uploader,
+- Fixes in page views (siteimagesowner, siteimagesgroup, tagged) in case of missing guid on input or viewer is logged out.

 Changes for release 1.9.4.1 (by iionly):